-Draw a great looking Otter with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Otter with easy, step-by-step drawing instructions, and video tutorial.

 Otters are aquatic mammals, meaning they live in the water.
 There are thirteen species of otter, two of which live in the ocean.
 River otters are small in size, but sea otters can weigh up to 90 pounds.